aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/add-delete-and-get-annotation/figures-annotations/_index.md

 To draw a new circle or ellipse annotation, we need to create a new CircleAnnotation object.
 The constructor of the `CircleAnnotation` class takes two parameters:

-* the page where the annotation will be added,
+* The page where the annotation will be added.
-* and the rectangle that defines the boundary of the annotation
+* The rectangle that defines the boundary of the annotation.

 Also we can sets some properties of the `CircleAnnotation` object, such as the title, color, interior color, opacity.
 These properties control how the annotation will look and behave in the PDF viewer.
 Here and further in the Square the `InteriorColor` color is the fill color and `Color` is border color.